austinhoang221/Telegram-chatbot/README.md

-# Crypto Telegram Bot

-This repository contains the code for the aricle [How to create a Telegram Crypto Bot in Javascript](https://olefyrenko.com/blog/how-to-create-a-telegram-crypto-bot-in-javascript) in my blog.

 ## Env variables

 In order to launch the project you need to obtain the API keys from Binance and Telegram